-In turn, spectrum transparency might lead to "spectrum accountability" and may actually allow the FCC to re-farm spectrum from past FCC auctions/beauty contests, business failures and give aways.
-FCC spectrum licensees have legal rights based on past decisions and technologies, which may or may not be applicable today.
-Spectrum transparency would allow the FCC/NTIA to know how much spectrum an entity has, how long they have had it and how much the entity may actually use specifically and in aggregate.
-Comprehensive data on current spectrum usage will assist the FCC and NTIA in making strategic policy decisions to free up any underutilized or undervalued spectrum bands to meet the growing demands of wireless broadband and, for example, the Department of Defense.
+policy decisions to free up any underutilized or undervalued spectrum bands to meet the growing demands of wireless broadband and, for example, the Department of Defense.
 This also will allow the NTIA to know the specific spectrum situation on the commercial side with regard to allocation and use.
 Without "spectrum specificity," or the facts about use, it is difficult to assess the efficacy of various assumptions and statements.
 Spectrum transparency will help with FCC consideration of spectrum utilization requirements, inventory and other policy proposals.
 The spectrum "crisis," if there really is one, needs real spectrum data and real analysis.
 This should be a priority at both FCC and NTIA alike.

-10. NTIA and the FCC should consider spectrum monitoring as a method, in the near term to conduct spot audits to verify the factual data on spectrum use in urban, suburban and rural environments.
+10. We recommend that both the NTIA and the FCC consider spectrum monitoring as a method, in the near term to conduct spot audits to verify the factual data on spectrum use in urban, suburban and rural environments.
 The goal is to overlay this data on top of allocation or assignment data to understand where there might be trends and evidence, which would lead to better policy and increased spectrum use by federal and non-federal users.

-Measurements of spectrum occupancy could be used in the short term as spot audits to: (a) verify submitted spectrum use analysis methods and parameters; and (b) obtain spectrum use probability samples in urban and metropolitan areas (where the spectrum demands are greatest).
+Measurements of spectrum occupancy could be used in the short term to: (a) verify spectrum use analysis methods and parameters; and (b) obtain spectrum use probability samples in urban and metropolitan areas (where the spectrum demands are greatest).
 In the longer-term, a system of spectrum use monitoring could be considered.
 However, a comprehensive measurement system may not be achievable within reasonable time and budget limitations.